College of Education

 - Master of Arts in Teaching

-- Post-baccalaureate, non-degree certificate in certain fields of secondary education
+- Post-baccalaureate, non-degree certificate in certain fields

 In addition to offering high-quality teacher-preparation programs leading to a teaching certificate, the College of Education provides a certification officer to help students navigate the steps to certification.
 This includes assisting students with their application to the Georgia Professional Standards Commission.